 OK: Apart from brandy and beta-blockers?
 I learned Transcendental Meditation about five years ago and I really truly love it, it’s like opening a shaken up coke can and all the pressure just blows out twice a day, I was horrendous at letting go of pressure before that and desperately needed the help to be honest, it’s taught me to let life happen.

-A: What are you listening to at the moment?
+A: Looking beyond your own work, what else are you listening to at the moment?

 OK: Loving Leif Vollebekk at the moment and a bit of Mac Demarco…